-Brooklyn Bowl Las Vegas combines the best of music, nightlife, and dining into once location.
-The 82,000 square-foot venue is home to a concert venue, bowling lanes, and restaurant.
-You’ll find food from NYC’s Blue Ribbon, and that mean their world famous Fried Chicken and french bread pizzas.
+Brooklyn Bowl Las Vegas combines the best of music, nightlife, and dining into one location.
+The 82,000-square-foot venue is home to a concert venue, bowling lanes, and a restaurant.
+You’ll find food from NYC’s Blue Ribbon, and that means their world-famous Fried Chicken and french bread pizzas.

 This venue is both roomy and intimate–the perfect combination of not too crowded but also not a stadium.
 Visitors and locals alike love this venue, and it’s easy to see why.

 How to get to Brooklyn Bowl Las Vegas